Degrowth: New Roots for the Economy

 The open letter working group: Nathan Barlow, Ekaterina Chertkovskaya, Manuel Grebenjak, Vincent Liegey, François Schneider, Tone Smith, Sam Bliss, Constanza Hepp, Max Hollweg, Christian Kerschner, Andro Rilović, Pierre Smith Khanna, Joëlle Saey-Volckrick

 This letter is the result of a collaborative process within the degrowth international network.
-It has been signed by more than 1,100 experts and over 70 organizations from more than 60 countries.
+It has been endorsed by more than 2,000 signatories and over 70 organizations from more than 60 countries.

 See all signatories here

 You can find the translations of the open letter here: